 “Where I live”

 Slender-snouted crocodiles are found in Central and West Africa, from Mauritania and Senegal to North Angola east to Zaire, Zambia, and East Tanzania.
 They live mainly in rivers and lakes and prefer freshwater over saltwater.
-They are very rare in captivity, and the Maryland Zoo is one of few North American zoos to hold this species.
+The Maryland Zoo is one of few North American zoos to hold this species.
 See them in the African Journey, next to the Panamanian Golden Frog exhibit.